What is Klein Matterhorn/Matterhorn Glacier Paradise?

 - The Cinema Lounge shows movies about the Alps, mountaineering and more.

 - Under favorable weather conditions, you can ski year-round: even in summer!
+Note that the runs starting at Klein Matterhorn are meant for experienced skiers.

-- It’s possible to extend your journey by a 4-minute gondola ride down to Testa Grigia in Italy.
+- It’s possible to extend your journey by a 4-minute gondola ride to Testa Grigia in Italy.

 What to see and do at mid-station “Trockener Steg”